Skip to content

 Afternoon

-1. Walk the cliff paths and the glass skywalk
+2. Walk the glass skywalk

 Evening

-4. Furong
+4. Grand Canyon and Furong

-Day 4: Furong Town
+Day 4: The Grand Canyon and Furong Town

 Morning